mvstudio/docker-php/MIGRATION.md

 ## Remove unecessary directives

-The new mvstudio/php:7-alpine and mvstudio/php:8-alpine images come with prebaked `WORKDIR`, `ENTRYPOINT`, `COMMAND`, `EXPOSE` directives.
+The new mvstudio/php:7-alpine and mvstudio/php:8-alpine images come with prebaked `WORKDIR`, `ENTRYPOINT`, `COMMAND`, `EXPOSE` directives and .

 Thus those directives can be safely removed unless explicitly set with a different value.